justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 _Example source code_
 - [https://github.com/justinhj/monoid-demo](https://github.com/justinhj/monoid-demo)

-## Purely Algebraic Structures, yikes?
+## Why algebraic structures?

-Cats and Scalaz consist of data types and type classes.
-Examples of data types are more pure or enhanced versions of Scala's standard ones such as Option and Either, as well as some more specific such as NonEmptyList.
-Each data type can implement instances of one or more type classes.
-Type classes represent the operations of pure algebraic structures, and these structures have laws that control how those operations must work.
+New words can make something simple sound like something complex, but the trade off is that we can use terms that have a precise meaning in other discplines such as group theory and category theory, and implement them in such a way that we can provide the same guarantees and expressive power that they have in the mathematical world to our own progams.
+We will talk about Semigroups and Monoids here, and both concepts encode simple operations that we do everyday, whether we program in C# or Python or Java.

-If that sounds rather abstract, that's ok, this post will work up to a real world example of using Monoids in production software and show you how to implement your own as well as test that your instances obey the Monoid laws.
-Semigroup and Monoid have precise meanings from group theory and category theory.
-By adopting the vocabulary and learning what these structures represent we equip ourselves with a vocabulary to communicate ideas more succinctly and more accurately to other programmers and your compiler.
-Having said that you don't need to know much about category theory to adopt and use the common patterns in Scalaz and Cats.
+I encourage you to

-## Semigroups and Monoids
+## Semigroups

-A semigroup is simply a type that has a binary associative operation.
-Which means we have a function taking two arguments of the same type and returning a single result, also of the same type.
-Some examples:
+A semigroup is an algebra that has a binary associative operation; a function that takes two values of the same type and combines them into a single value.

-Integer addition forms a semigroup:
+Integer addition, for example, forms a semigroup:

 ```scala
 def plus(a: Int, b: Int) : Int = a + b